cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 )
 ~~~~~~~~~~~

 TODO - Specify exactly how issuer is encoded into a map / text and back again.
+This is a compromise between compactness and complete generality.

 # Deployment settings {#dep-set}